RupertAvery/DiffusionToolkit/Diffusion.Toolkit/SearchHelp.md

 # Search Help

+There are two ways to search:

 * [Querying](#querying)
 * [Filtering](#filtering)

 # Querying

-The text box above the thumbnail area is the Query input.
+The text box above the thumbnail area is the **Query** input.
 Here you can type in what you want to look for.
+You can search on more than just the prompt, using the Query Syntax.
+You can search on the [path](#path) of a file for example, or a range of [dates](#date-created) as well.
+You can combine criteria as well for a more refined search.

+If the query syntax is a bit difficult to wrap your head around, or too verbose for you, you can use the [Filter](#filtering) instead.

 ## Prompt Querying